(All fields required)

 The bowel management program is offered to fecal incontinence patients as a method to avoid bowel accidents, permanent colostomy or dependence on diapers.
 For patients who are successful at bowel management, an appendicostomy procedure may be performed, which allows patients an easier method of administering enemas.

-The goal of the Colorectal Center for Children at Cincinnati Children’s is to achieve the best possible functional outcome to help each patient enjoy an exceptional quality of life.
+The goal of the Peña Colorectal Center at Cincinnati Children’s is to achieve the best possible functional outcome to help each patient enjoy an exceptional quality of life.

 Treatment options include:

 Get more information or request an appointment for the Peña Colorectal Center.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900